CleverRaven/Cataclysm-DDA/doc/IN_REPO_MODS.md

 There are three primary categories of mods:

 *  Content mods, which provide some kind of distinct experience from the core Dark Days Ahead game.
 This could be a change to lore, a change to a specific part of gameplay.
 *  User Experience (UX) mods, which alter the look and feel of the game interface itself.
+Accessibility mods fall under this category.
 *  Development mods, which aren't "mods" in the typical sense but are instead there to ease the transition between "incomplete feature" and "complete feature", when a feature in the core game is sufficiently incomplete that the developers believe it needs to be optional to minimize disruption to players.

 ## What is necessary for a mod to be included in the repository?